Configuring Guest Portal

 Configure a primary RADIUS server for authentication by updating the following fields:

-• Server IP address or domain name—Enter the IP address or fully qualified domain name of the external RADIUS server.
+• Server IP address or Domain Name—Enter the IP address or fully qualified domain name of the external RADIUS server.

 • Shared secret—Enter a shared key for communicating with the external RADIUS server.